Amozaya/DevOps_with_Cloud_AWS/README.md

 5. In the new window make sure you are on `SSH` connection tab
 6. Follow the instructions provided to connect to your instance through GitBash.
 Make you you run everything from your `.ssh` folder
 7. !!!Please note, when you restart your instance the IP address will change so you will have to visit this page again and copy a new link to connect!!!

+## Creating an AMI
+AMI allows you to create a "snapshot" of your instance, to prevent lose of data in case of instance being terminated.
+You can use then AMI to launch a new instance with all the data you had on it previously.
+You can also share this AMI with someone else so they could start working with it without worrying about setting it up first.

+![AMI Diagram]<resources/custom_ami_1.gif>

+When start working with AWS user has a few options:
+* User can use some of the default AMI available if they meet user's needs
+* User can create a new instance from scratch and customize it for their needs
+* User can use their custom instance in order to create an AMI to save the data and then re-use this version later

+You can use AMI similar to version control on Git, whenever you make changes, configurate or install new services, you can create a new image with those updates, so then you can use updated version later, or if updates don't work, you can roll back to the previous image.

+### How to create an image

+1. Go to Instances
+2. Search for your instance, you can use a searchbar, and then select it
+3. Once selected, click on `Actions` in the top right corner, and then go to `Image and Templates` --> `Create Image`
+4. In the new window you need to give the name to your instance, remember to follow naming convention and give it a logical name
+5. You can add description (optional), for example what services are installed or what security groups need to be added
+6. Once it's done you can leave the rest as default and click on `Create Image`

+### How to make an instance from your image

+1. On the left panel search for `Images -> AMIs` and click on it
+2. Search for the image you have created, you can use the searchbar, and select it
+3. On the top right corner click on `Launch Instance from AMI`
+4. On the new page just follow the same instructions as when you are creating a new custom instance, the only difference you do not have to change anything for "Application and OS Images", as it will use the image we have created
+   * If you are not planning to make any changes to the instace and you only want to allow the user to use what is there you can skip SSH connection
+5. When all the setting are completed you have to click on `Launch Instance`
+6. Now, just wait for your instance to start and it will be ready to use shortly!